Exifers/Cutils/README.md

 ```bash
 ./hgen.sh [search_dir]
 ```
-If *'search_dir* is not provided, it searches from current directory.
+If *search_dir* is not provided, it searches from current directory.

 # Prostarter